Why are expectations important in the workplace?

 When you think of employee engagement, your thoughts probably turn to team building outings, free gym membership passes and fun themed days at the office.
-All too often, people mistake engagement for fun and benefits, but these rewards (while fun and effective at times) are not the way to attract and retain the best talent.
+All too often, people mistake engagement for fun and benefits.
+However, these rewards (while fun and effective at times) are not the way to attract and retain the best talent.
+By learning why are expectations important in the workplace you will understand how to achieve better employee engagement.

 Millenials in particular crave structure and guidance – they need to know what is expected of them in order to perform to their highest potential.